an "infinitary" proof of the finite Ramsey's theorem

 -

-The base case is a straightforward application of the pigeonhole principle: partitioning into finite sets is impossible, so at least one of the color classes will be infinite.
+The base case $m=1$ is a straightforward application of the pigeonhole principle: partitioning $\mathbb{N}$ into $k$ finite sets is impossible, so at least one of the color classes will be infinite.

 -